Business Analyst Gap Analysis TemplateGet Free Solution

 Next, invite relevant members or guests to your Workspace to start collaborating.

-Now you can take advantage of the full potential of this template to clarify roles and responsibilities:
+Now you can take advantage of the full potential of this template to conduct a gap analysis: